Our Nine Research Priorities

-The current list reflects AGITG’s Research Strategy – to undertake a strategic, multidisciplinary, program-based, collaborative clinical trials portfolio to improve outcomes for patients with gastro-intestinal cancer.
-It focuses on pro-actively building the clinical trial portfolio, maximise recruitment and funding opportunities, foster multidisciplinary national and international collaborations, maintain and support a multidisciplinary membership base and maintain efficient and cost-effective structures and processes for optimal use of resources.
+The current list reflects AGITG’s Research Strategy – to undertake a strategic, multidisciplinary, program-based, collaborative clinical trials portfolio to improve outcomes for patients with GI cancer.
+It focuses on proactively building the clinical trial portfolio, maximising recruitment and funding opportunities, fostering multidisciplinary national and international collaborations, maintaining and supporting a multidisciplinary membership base and maintaining efficient and cost-effective structures and processes for optimal use of resources.

-Over time, AGITG’s Research Priorities will evolve with the cancer research landscape and will be periodically updated to reflect advancing science and unmet clinical needs.
+The research priorities are reviewed annually with input from the AGITG membership.
+Over time, they will evolve with the cancer research landscape and to reflect advancing science and unmet clinical needs.